Non-Antipsychotic Treatments for Alzheimer's Behavioral Issues

 Antianxiety Medications

 Medications, called benzodiazepines, such as lorazepam (Ativan), alprazolam (Xanax), oxazepam (Serax), or clonazepam (Klonopin) are sometimes prescribed off-label in the effort to reduce agitation in people with dementia.
 A handful of studies in which these medications have been compared to antipsychotics such as thioridazine (Mellaril, no longer available) or haloperidol (Haldol) found similar efficacy, but the efficacy of both classes is limited.
 Furthermore, the adverse effects of benzodiazepines in older adults with cognitive impairment can be quite problematic: gait instability, increased falls, unwanted sedation, and confusion.
-In a small number of people with dementia who require medication treatment and are intolerant of other options, the benzodiazepines may play a reasonable role but their use should be minimal.
-Dosage and duration of treatment should be restricted to what is required, and there should be attentive monitoring of efficacy and adverse effects.
+In a small number of people with dementia who require medication treatment and are intolerant of other options, benzodiazepines may play a reasonable role, but their use should be minimal.
+The dosage and duration of treatment should be restricted to what is required, and there should be attentive monitoring of efficacy and adverse effects.

 Antidepressants

 In contrast to these other medication classes, there is considerable interest in the potential benefits of treatment for challenging behaviors with off-label use of some members of the antidepressant class.
 Citalopram, according to an FDA warning, is not intended for use above 20 mg/d (milligrams per day) in elderly patients as a result of evidence of cardiac conduction problems associated with higher doses.
-Cardiac conduction refers to special cells in the heart that send signals to the heart muscle causing it to contract.
+Cardiac conduction refers to special cells in the heart that send signals to the heart muscle, causing it to contract.
 Escitalopram (Lexapro), which is a chemical relative of citalopram, appears to have a milder but still potentially significant risk for cardiac conduction issues.
 Other members of the SSRI (selective serotonin reuptake inhibitor) antidepressant class such as sertraline (Zoloft) have not been shown to impact cardiac conduction to the same degree and would be preferred in a patient at risk for conduction-related arrhythmias (heart rhythm abnormalities).

 Treatment Options for Extreme Cases